Hanro50/GMLL/README.md

 From the point forward.
 It will be assumed that you have a basic understanding of how JavaScript works.
 Not every element will be showed like it was with the previous documentation!

 # Basic file handling in GMLL
 GMLL uses an object based system to handle files.
-This abstraction simplifies handling the small differences between Windows, Linux and MacOS interms of how files, folders and directories are specified.
-It also replaces the old buggy and unstable function based system completely that GMLL used in the past.
+This abstraction simplifies handling the small differences between Windows, Linux and MacOS in terms of how files, folders and directories are specified.

 ## Specifying a folder
 ```js